Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons: Introduction

-It is well acknowledged that on the complex plane, a matrix-valued RH problem is not always solved\cite{Bolibrukh1990}.
-In 1989, Zhou have developed a Vanishing Lemma for the $n\times n$ RH problem whose jump contour is symmetric about the real line $\mathbb{R}$ by Fredholm theory\cite{zhou1989riemann}.
-In Zhou's work, the jump matrix admits skew-Hermitian outside $\mathbb{R}$: $v(z)=v(\bar z)^\dagger$, and he specified it to be positively definite along $\mathbb{R}$: $\re\ v|_\mathbb{R}>\mathbf{0}$.
-The Vanishing Lemma ensures the Fredholm alternative to be zero and consequently the solvability of the matrix-valued RH problem.
-For some discrete integrable systems, the discrete and continuous spectrum are symmetric about the unit circle, like Ablowitz-Ladik systems\cite{ablowitz2004discrete,Ablowitz2007inverse,Prinari,Ortiz2019inverse}, Toda system\cite{kruger2009long2}, discrete sine-Gordon equation\cite{chen2021riemann}.
-For the discrete integrable systems, if ones also develop the vanishing lemma, then it ensures the solvability of the corresponding RH problem, which is the Lemma \ref{l3.7}'s results.
+It is well acknowledged that on the complex plane, a matrix-valued RH problem is not always solved \cite{Bolibrukh1990}.
+In 1989, based on the Fredholm theory, Zhou developed the vanishing lemma to solve matrix-valued RH problems on the real line $\mathbb{R}$ \cite{zhou1989riemann}.
+In Zhou's work, the jump matrix is skew-Hermitian outside $\mathbb{R}$: $v(z)=v(\bar z)^\dagger$, and positive definite along $\mathbb{R}$, that is, $\re\ v|_\mathbb{R}>\mathbf{0}$.
+The vanishing lemma for the RH problem ensures that the Fredholm alternative is zero, thereby guaranteeing solvability of the matrix-valued RH problem.
+In certain discrete integrable systems, the discrete and continuous spectrum are symmetric about the unit circle such as the AL system \cite{Ablowitz2007inverse,ablowitz2004discrete,Prinari,Ortiz2019inverse}, Toda system \cite{kruger2009long2}, discrete sine-Gordon equation \cite{chen2021riemann}.
+However, Zhou's vanishing lemma does not apply to these discrete equations.
+To guarantee the solvability of the corresponding RH problem for the focusing AL system, we reformulate it into a pure RH problem, which convert the residue condition for the higher order poles into jumps, from which we develop the vanishing lemma for the focusing AL system employing Fredholm theory.